-In addition to the extensive evidence of similar, prior incidents, the Panel also considered evidence regarding NYNY security practices.
+In addition to the extensive evidence of prior, similar violent incidents, the Panel also considered evidence regarding NYNY security practices.
 NYNY's corporate designee testified that he did not know how many patrons would be on the casino floor on a given night, or how much security was needed to keep patrons safe on the 85,000-square foot casino floor.
 Opening Br. at 6:6-27.
-As such, he had only three security personnel assigned to the entire casino floor.
-Id at 6:22-7:4.
+As such, NYNY had only three security personnel assigned to the entire casino floor.
+Id. at 6:22-7:4.
 Such testimony is binding on NYNY, and supports the Panel's findings here.
-Finally, regarding the
+Finally, regarding the actual assault in this case, the majority found it significant that only one security guard initially responded to the assault on Appellants, and the responding guard stood by and watched the attack for 12-15 seconds before intervening.
+Humphries, 403 P.3d at 363.